Creative Commons Chuck Kollars' Personal Home Page

 Career Change

 After being unemployed for about eight months (!), I took a job as accounts payable bookkeeper for the local schools.
 Half a year into it it became clear that particular job wasn't going to work out, and I was unemployed again for a couple years.
 My decision to take the bookkeeping job was more than just taking anything that was available.
 I knew even then I'd never be able to go back to high tech, and in fact over these many months I've never looked back.
-It was clear to me I was "getting off the high tech roller coaster;" that I was changing careers at age 49.
+It was clear to me I was getting off the high tech roller coaster, that I was changing careers at age 49.

 My experience has been the conventional wisdom that career changing is fairly easy is wrong.
 Reading about it doesn't make it real.
 Think if you actually know of an individual who's made a successful career change.
 If a career requires college level training for entré, switching into it is not easy at all.
 I don't think the conventional wisdom about career changing applies to professional careers; it certainly doesn't apply to high tech.